A note on toric degeneration of a Bott-Samelson-Demazure-Hansen variety: Vanishing results on Cohomology of certain line bundles on BSDH varieties

 \subsection{Vanishing results}

-In \cite{pasquier2010vanishing}, B. Pasquier obtained vanishing theorems for the cohomology of certain line bundles on BSDH varieties, by using combinatorics of the toric limit (see \cite[Theorem 0.1]{pasquier2010vanishing}).
-Here we see some vanishing results for the cohomology of certain line bundles on BSDH varieties.
-Let $1\leq i \leq r$, define $h_i^{i-1}:= -\beta_{i(i-1)}$ and
+In \cite{pasquier2010vanishing}, B. Pasquier obtained vanishing theorems for the cohomology of any line bundle on BSDH varieties in some degrees (see \cite[Theorem 0.1]{pasquier2010vanishing}).
+Here we obtain a class of line bundles on BSDH varieties for which all higher degree cohomologies vanish.
+To state our result we need the following notation.